RoboCup-SPL/GameController/README.md

 - The goal keeper can still be substituted.

 - SPL: The game time cannot be increased when the referee decides that time was lost.

-- The LogAnalyzer does not know the new penalties yet.

 - All teams can be selected for the drop-in player competition.